Use Headings in the Canvas

-Headings are crucial for structuring digital content, improving accessibility for users with disabilities, enhancing user experience by allowing easy scanning and navigation, and boosting search engine optimization (SEO) by helping search engines understand the content hierarchy.
+Headings are crucial for structuring digital content, improving accessibility for users with disabilities, ensuring functionality with screen readers, and improving scanning, navigation, search engine optimization.

 It is important to keep your content organized.
 Well-organized content helps users to orient themselves and to navigate effectively.
-Also, organized content helps the screen reader navigate through the content seamlessly.
+Also, organized content ensures screen readers deliver the content accurately.

 - Highlight the text you wish to have as the header text.